elirazshomron/Agtech_project/Introduction.md

 4. Sending an 'Activate' message using the MQTT platform
 5. Receiving the message in the ESP and opening the solenoid for the calculated time

+   sensors(temp, rad and humid)--->ESP--->Thingspeaks--->Python--->MQTT--->ESP--->Solenoid

 Part B - Irrigation based on real-time water availability:

 6. Using a soil moisture meter for the local opening of the solenoid upon crossing a lower threshold and closing upon reaching an upper threshold (on ESP).

+   sensor(soil humidity)--->ESP--->Solenoid

-In the end we created a simple and cheap kit for controlled and efficient automatic watering of the garden or the plant on the balcony
+In the end we created a simple and cheap kit for controlled and efficient automatic watering of the garden or the plant on your balcony.